AlloSphere-Research-Group/allotemplate/README.md

 # allotemplate
-Template for creating applications using allolib.
+Template repository for applications using allolib.
 This template is suitable for large projects wil multiple files and dependencies where you need more control.
 If you are prototyping single files or want to explore the allolib examples, use the [allolib_playground repo](https://github.com/AlloSphere-Research-Group/allolib_playground).

 Developed by: